matyalatte/tuw/examples/components/choices/README.md

 ]
 ```

 `combo` is the type for a combo box, and `radio` is for radio buttons.
 They require `items` to specify choices.
-Each item should have a `label` to specify the string that will be displayed in the GUI.
-You can also use `value` to specify the actual value that will be injected into commands.
+You can also use `value` to specify the actual value that is injected into commands.